38 Super Ammo

 History of .38 Super Ammunition

-The ballistics for the .38 Super are rather impressive as it will easily generate in excess of 500 foot pounds of energy with a velocity over 1300 feet per second in a full metal jacket bullet.
-A big advantage is that a 1911 frame handgun chambered in .38 super will hold 2 additional rounds in a flush fitting magazine when compared to the .45 ACP, another advantage is the recoil is comprable to that of a 9mm.
-The .38 Super is a proven cartridge that will deliver for its user on the range or the street.
+.38 Super ballistics are impressive.
+Muzzle energy easily exceeds 500 foot pounds, and muzzle velocity exceeds 1,300 feet per second with a full metal jacket bullet.
+Regarding magazine capacity, a .38 Super enjoys an advantage over .45 ACP in a 1911 frame where there is room for two additional rounds in a flush fitting magazine.
+Another advantage, the recoil of the .38 Super is comparable to a 9mm.
+The .38 Super is a proven cartridge that delivers for shooters who use it on the range or the street.

 Discuss 38 Super ammunition by adding your comment to the 0 comments below or by asking a new question